How to Install Checkerboard Tile: Layout, Planning & Waste Guide

 | Kitchen | Large-format matte porcelain checkerboard tile | Amuri Checkerboard Tiles |

-| Bathroom | Porcelain or marble look porcelain checkerboard tile suited to the space | Stage Checkerboard Tiles |
+| Bathroom | Porcelain or marble look porcelain sized to the space | Stage Checkerboard Tiles |

 | Laundry room | Small-format matte porcelain checkerboard tile | Stage Checkerboard Tiles |

-| Mudroom | Darker porcelain checkerboard tile | Stage Grey and Charcoal Checkerboard Tile |
+| Mudroom | Darker matte porcelain checkerboard tile | Stage Grey and Charcoal Checkerboard Tile |

-| Entryway | Large-format porcelain or marble look porcelain checkerboard tile | Palazzo Checkerboard Tiles |
+| Entryway | Large-format porcelain or marble look porcelain | Palazzo Checkerboard Tiles |

-| Patio | Matte anti-slip porcelain checkerboard tile | Fuego Checkerboard Tiles |
+| Patio | Matte anti-slip R11 porcelain checkerboard tile | Fuego Checkerboard Tiles |

 Shop Checkerboard Tile by Collection

-FAQs About Checkerboard Tile Installation Planning
+FAQs About Checkerboard Tile Planning

 Should checkerboard tile be laid straight or diagonal?